Perranporth to St Agnes walk

 2. Bear right off the lane and follow the path along the fence to the sundial.

-The cliff steps known as the Tamblyn Way were constructed in 1974.
+Cliff steps leading down from the area near the sundial to the beach, known as the Tamblyn Way, were constructed in 1974.
 By 2010, after over 30 years of being battered by the sea, the steel bolts had corroded and the concrete was also suffering from erosion so the steps were closed to the public.
-An initial piece of repair work was done in 2011 but after inspection, further work was needed and the steps were (somewhat controversially) closed again, only a few weeks after re-opening.
-Having been repaired twice, the steps should hopefully be good for at least a few more decades.
+An initial piece of repair work was done in 2011 but after inspection, further work was needed and the steps were closed again, only a few weeks after re-opening.
+In 2015, a small crowdfunding campaign supported the launch of a poetry book entitled Fifty, Shady and Very Grey, Tired of Waiting for Tamblyn Way!, the proceeds from which were hoped would help to fund the work to reopen the steps.
+As of 2024, Perranzabuloe Parish Council has a working group working on plans to reinstate the steps.

 3. Continue along the fence until you reach a track leading to the cove ahead and a path to the left with a waymark leading to a flight of steps.